 - An introduction to Autism

 - Classroom strategies and developing visual structure

 - Understanding and supporting behaviours that challenge.

 - Understanding Sensory processing

-- Autism and girls
+- Autism and girls/masking.

 These courses can be combined in any way.
-Course Prices have been kept to a minimum and are in place to cover costs.
+Course Prices have been kept to a minimum to cover costs.